rkevin-arch/ECS189M/utils/beamsplitter/README.md

 # Beamsplitter

 This is a Python server that allows unprivileged processes to control the creation of Docker containers.
-It's solely intended for ECS189 purposes, especially for the LFI and race condition challenges.
+It's solely intended for ECS189 purposes, especially for the LFI and challenges.

 ## Usage